balena-io-modules/balena-release/README.md

-# resin-release
+# balena-release

-Create releases on Resin without having to deal with the boilerplate.
+Create releases on balena without having to deal with the boilerplate.